darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 ![Shear flow deformation, streamers, detachment](figs/jaya-026.png){height=60%}

+# NUFEB IB Models

+## NUFEB 1

+* The NUFEB 1 model is free open source software on GitHub, built on top of LAMMPS: https://github.com/nufeb/NUFEB

+## NUFEB 2

+* The NUFEB 2 model is in use internally, and will be released on publication
+* Microbes and nutrients: many microbial species, gas and liquid nutrients
+* Biological features: Monod-based growth, energy-based growth, cell division, EPS production, cell death
+* Chemical features: pH, gas-liquid transfer, thermodynamics
+* Physical features: nutrient mass balance (diffusion), EPS adhesion, shear force, contact force, viscous force

+# Scaling up

+* The model can run up to order $10^6$ bacteria
+* Typically run for cubic volumes with side 200um (though particle numbers are the main limiting factor)
+* Current collaboration with Oak Ridge National Laboratory (ORNL, www.ornl.gov) on parallelisation of the code to run effectively on the ORNL supercomputer (and also some wet lab work for model validation)
+* Regardless, unlikely to scale to more than $10^8$ or $10^9$ bacteria in practice
+* Still a long way off the $10^{18}$ bacteria in a typical full-scale WTP...

 # Statistical emulation of complex computer models

 * The micro-scale model is very computationally intensive --- approx 1 CPU day to simulate 5 real days
-* There now exists a large literature on the use of statistical model *emulators* in the design and anlysis of computer experiments
+* There now exists a large literature on the use of statistical model *emulators* in the design and analysis of computer experiments
 * Emulators essentially provide a fast approximate surrogate for the true model, with properly quantified uncertainty, but have a number of different possible uses, including:
 1. History matching (finding inputs which give output consistent with data)
 2. Calibration (finding parameter settings most consistent with data)